RockLikeAmadeus/front-end-reference/React/starting a new project.md

 $ echo "dist/main.js" >> .gitignore
 ```

-and view it at `dist/index.html` in your browser.
+Then view it at `dist/index.html` in your browser.